 - 6.11.
 A 4-H member may exhibit a horse in a horse class and a pony in a pony class in the same division (i.e., western pleasure, hunter, barrels, etc.) - 6.12.
 PROOF OF A NEGATIVE COGGINS TEST FOR EQUINE INFECTIOUS ANEMIA FROM AN APPROVED LABORATORY WITHIN 12 MONTHS OF THE OPENING DATE OF THE SHOW MUST BE PROVIDED FOR EACH HORSE OR PONY TO BE EXHIBITED. - 6.13.
 The original certificate showing proof of the negative Coggins test must accompany the horse and be presented before the exhibitor may pick up an entry packet and show.
 The copy with the horse is the one that will be checked. - 6.14.
 Horses that show clinical signs of infections or communicable disease shall not be stalled, shall be denied participation, and must be removed from the grounds. - 6.15.
 All exhibitors should check well in advance of the show with their veterinarian for a preventive health program review.
 A vaccination program should be considered and discussed with the veterinarian. - 6.16.
 The age of horses will be determined as of January 1 of the year foaled.
 A horse becomes a year older on January 1, not on its actual birthday.
 (Exception: Registered Tennessee Walking Horses, Racking Horses and Spotted Saddle Horses foaled in October, November and December may be considered foals of the following year). - 6.17.
 Junior Horses In Western, Ranch and Hunter division classes, reference to junior horses means yearling minimum age, 5 years maximum age.
-Junior horses competing in western pleasure, western horsemanship, reining, ranch riding and trail classes that are shown with a hackamore or snaffle bit may be ridden with one or two hands on the reins.
+Junior horses competing in western pleasure, western horsemanship, reining, vrhand trail classes that are shown with a hackamore or snaffle bit may be ridden with one or two hands on the reins.
 The tails of the reins must be crossed on the opposite side of the neck when riding with two hands on split reins except in reining classes.
-In the Gaited division TWH/RH classes, reference to junior horses means maximum 5 years of age and a minimum age of yearling.
-In the Gaited division SSH classes, reference to junior horses means maximum 3 years of age and a minimum age of yearling. - 6.18.
+In the Gaited division TWH/RH classes, reference to junior horses means maximum 5 years of age and a minimum age of yearling In the Gaited division SSH classes, reference to junior horses means maximum 3 years of age and a minimum age of yearling. - 6.18.
 Senior Horses In Western, Ranch and Hunter division classes, horses must be 6 years of age and older.
 For Gaited division classes, horses must be 5 years of age or older. - 6.19.
 Courses, patterns, and/or rules may be altered at the discretion of the Extension staff. - 6.20.
 No trainers, parents, or other adults are allowed to ride horses in primary show rings at any time. - 6.21.
 No 4-H member will be allowed to ride his/her horse on any concrete or pavement at the state 4-H horse show.
 Exhibitors MUST lead their horses to the appropriate riding arena or ring.
 Areas where the 4-H members may mount on pavement or concrete will be designated with signs as a "mount area." - 6.22.
 A 1-minute time limit to enter the ring once a number is called for all entries of all classes will be imposed. - 6.23.
-Hair may be added to the tail of any horse in any division. - 6.24 Show management reserves the right to combine any class with like classes if there are fewer than 5 entries in a particular class at the time entries close.
+Hair may be added to the tail of any horse in any division. - 6.24.
+Show management reserves the right to combine any class with like classes if there are less than 5 entries in a particular class or split classes based on entries at the time entries close. - 6.25.
+The horse owner/parent/exhibitor assumes all risk and care of the horse/pony while at the Tennessee State 4-H Horse Championships.

-6.25.
+6.26.
 Welfare Stewardship Rule: Minimum Body Condition Score (BCS) Needed to Compete.